KaktusK0pf/3LEDs-3-modes/README.md

 ## Overview

-The "nem" consists of 3 leds, 3 uttons and a arduino.
+The "name" consists of 3 leds, 3 buttons and an arduino.
 It has the following modes:
-1. adf
+1. FAST SWITCH
-2. sgs
+2. SMOOTH
-3. sgfsf
+3. DISCO

 ## Usage

 1. Plug in power (5V USB or adsfsafd)
 2. Press button
-3. enjoy!
+3. Enjoy!

+## What the modes do

+FAST SWITCH:
+The 3 LEDs blink quickly in a circuit.

+SMOOTH:
+The 3 LEDs transition smoothly.

+DISCO:
+The 3 LEDs change between flashy disco blinkers and slow blinking

+## Why I programmed and soldered this

+This was done during a 1-week student-internship at "OroraTech" in Munich, it was the final project for learnig how to programm (the basics) and learnig how to solder.